Keuchel strikes out 10, Astros beat Yanks 2-1 in ALCS opener (Oct 13, 2017)

 Bird homered off Ken Giles with two outs in the ninth, and the closer struck out pinch-hitter Jacoby Ellsbury.
 Giles escaped a two-out jam in the eighth by strikeing out Didi Gregorius.

-Greeted by MVP chants each time to the plate, Jose Altuve had three more hits and with 11 has the most in a team’s first five postseason games since Seattle’s Ichiro Suzuki in 2001.
+Greeted by MVP chants each time to the plate, Jose Altuve had three more hits and at 11 for 19 (.579) has the most hits in a team’s first five postseason games since Seattle’s Ichiro Suzuki in 2001.

+Houston is in the Championship Series for the first time since beating St. Louis in 2005.
+The Yankees, who overcame a 2-0 deficit to beat Cleveland in the Division Series, lost their sixth straight ALCS game since 2010.

+After the Astros totaled eight runs in the first innings of their four AL Division Series games, Tanaka kept the Astros hitless until Altuve’s infield single rolled through the pitcher’s legs in the fourth.
+Altuve swiped second before scoring on Correa’s single.
+Gurriel followed with a two-out single, his 10th hit of the postseason.

 FOX Sports Go